Santhana Prapthirasthu: Music

-Release and reception
+Release

 Santhana Prapthirasthu was released on 14 November 2025.
+It was released on Amazon Prime Video and JioHotstar on 19 December 2025.

+Reception

+Bhawana Tanmayi of Moneycontrol gave the movie 3 out of 5 stars and mentioned that the movie is a fun yet sensible way to talk about a serious issue.
+Suhas Sistu from The Hans India appreciated the film's balance of humour and awareness while rating it 3/5.
+Sandeep Athreya of Sakshi Post gave it 3/5 stars and praised the performances and comedy aspects.

 Suresh Kavirayani of The New Indian Express rated the film 2.5 out of 5 and stated, "Santhana Prapthirasthu is a neat attempt to present the theme of infertility in a light, entertaining manner."
 The Hindu felt that, "with tighter writing and sharper editing", the film's ideas could have landed far better.